The Kinematic Properties of Milky Way Stellar Halo Populations: Discussion

 There already exist selection criteria used in the literature to define the boundaries of GE for chemical and stellar property assays.
 Here we compare our results with some of the more common selections.
 For reference, our benchmark selection is the union of our action diamond selection ellipse and $e-L_{z}$ selection ellipse (although as we have mentioned this is very similar to the action diamond selection alone).
-The most apt comparison for most of the literature is to our \survey\ sample, where the purity without (with) disc contamination is 0.82 (0.81) and completeness of our combined selection is 0.22.
-In order to compare other selections in a fair manner we evaluate purity and completeness for them using our fiducial \survey\ model.
+For the \survey\ sample (the most apt sample set for comparison), the purity of this selection without (with) disc contamination is 0.86 (0.86) and the completeness is 0.39.
+In order to compare other selections in the fairest manner we evaluate purity and completeness for them using our fiducial \survey\ model.
 We will quote purity both with and without disc contaminants, but it is important to keep in mind that disc stars may also be efficiently removed from a sample using abundances.

 First, we consider the selection criterion of \citet{feuillet20}, which is also used in \citet{matsuno21}, and is defined as $\sqrt{J_{R}} > 30$ kpc$^{1/2}$~km$^{1/2}$~s$^{1/2}$ and $\lvert L_{z} \rvert < 500$ kpc~km~s$^{-1}$.
-The completeness and purity without (with) disc contaminants of this selection are 0.25 and 0.69 (0.68).
+The completeness and purity without (with) disc contaminants of this selection are 0.31 and 0.72 (0.70).
 Second is the selection of \citet{myeong19}, also used by \citet{monty20} and \citet{cordoni20}, which is defined as $\lvert J_{\phi}/J_\mathrm{tot} \rvert < 0.07$ and $(J_{z}-J_{R})/J_\mathrm{tot} < -0.3$.
-The completeness and purity without (with) disc contaminants of this selection are 0.31 and 0.78 (0.76).
+The completeness and purity without (with) disc contaminants of this selection are 0.58 and 0.82 (0.82).
 A final selection criterion to consider is that of \citet{naidu20}, based off of \citet{belokurov18} and similar in spirit to \citet{mackereth20}, which is defined as $e>0.7$.
 We note specifically that \citet{naidu20} apply this criteria to their data only after removing a subset of the halo corresponding to the Sagittarius dwarf and the hot thick disc.
-The completeness and purity without (with) disc contaminants of this selection are 0.90 and 0.59 (0.36), as per \S~\ref{subsec:EccentricityHaloSeparation}.
+The completeness and purity without (with) disc contaminants of this selection are 0.91 and 0.59 (0.37), as per \S~\ref{subsec:EccentricityHaloSeparation}.